Put-in-Bay (South Bass Island) and Middle Bass Island, Ohio

 - Approximately 750,000 people visit the islands of Put-in-Bay and Middle Bass Island, Ohio each year.

-- Put-in-Bay School on Catawba Avenue is home to 78 students (2016-2017) with sixteen teachers.
-Five students from Middle Bass Island and 1 student from North Bass Island commute via motorboat or plane daily to Put-in-Bay for classes.
-The Senior class consists of 9 students that will graduate in 2017.
+- Put-in-Bay School on Catawba Avenue is home to 76 students (2017-2018) with 17 teachers.
+Five students from Middle Bass Island and one student from North Bass Island commute via motorboat or plane daily to Put-in-Bay for classes.
+The Senior class consists of 4 students that will graduate in 2018.

 For all press inquiries or personalized media visits, please contact